malchata/yall.js/README.md

 ```

 If you want to see everything in action, check out the demo in the `test` folder.

+## Contributing

+I'm not interested in expanding the functionality of this package or refactoring it for readability.
+The goal of yall.js is to be as *small as humanly possible* while maintaining functionality.
+This means the source may not be the most readable.
+If you look at the source and can find ways to make this library more terse than it already is without breaking it, I welcome your contributions.

 ## Why another dumb lazy loader?